alecheckert/saspt/doc/model.rst

 on a fixed grid of parameters.
 They rely on a variational Bayesian inference routine that prunes away superfluous states, selecting minimal models to describe observed SPT datasets.
 What makes them work is similar to what makes nonparametric Bayesian methods work (namely, automatic relevance determination).
-But their structure leads to more a much more efficient and scalable inference routine.
+But their structure leads to a much more efficient and scalable inference routine.

 .. figure:: _static/graphical_models.png